bsantanad/dc-labs/challenges/second-partial/user-guide.md

 * check user status
 * upload images

-It's pretty easy to use and pretty straght forward.
+It's pretty easy to use and pretty straight forward.
 So let's get to it.

 ## Installation

 Good news!
 We didn't use any external framework or libraries, so everything you'll need comes with the standard libraries and modules from Golang.

-Obviosuly you need to have [golang installed][install], but after that you are good to go :)
+Obviously you need to have [golang installed][install], but after that you are good to go :)

 Just clone the repository and _cd_ into the project dir.